xixi0222/Find-Alpha-Volatility-Factor/README.md

   It measures the volatility by trend (go up or down) of the instrument.
 With higher unilateral volatility, the price volatility is higher in this side.
   * **Relative Volatility (RSJ)**: *𝐑𝐒𝐉 = 𝐔𝐕𝐎𝐋 − 𝐃𝐕𝐎𝐋*
   It measures the relative volatility of the instrument.
 With higher absolute value of relative volatility, it shows short-term pressure (sharp long and steady short power), and lower future return.
 2. Financial data: Holding, Position, Total assets, Available cash, Profit and Loss, Return, Sharp's retio, volatility...
 3. Trading records: Trading direction, Trading volume, Turnover rate, Trading times, Maximum drawdown...

 #### Results
 1. RSJ has the best result in most years.
 2. Volatility Factors Windows: **Shorter** Time are better.
 5 days, 10 days, 15 days windows perform better than long-time windows.
-3. Macro Factor Windows: **Longer** Time are better.
+3. Macro Factors Windows: **Longer** Time are better.
 24 months provides a better PnL, return and maximum drawdown.
 4. Period Analysis:
  * This model follows the trend.
  * It has a conservative approach.
 When the market is very volatile, it follows the trend but does not go as high or as low as CSI500.